SatelliteShorelines/CoastSeg/docs/how-to-download.md

 - Click `Download Imagery`.
 The imagery for the chosen ROIs (highlighted in blue) will be downloaded.

+- NEVER rename your ROIs this is because CoastSeg keeps track of the filename in the 'config.json' and you won't be able to load it into CoastSeg again if you do.
+The ROI's ID is the filename so that information will be lost if you rename it.

 ![create_rois_demo](https://user-images.githubusercontent.com/61564689/213065873-753a8b8c-eda7-45a6-96fb-d81b81cb54d2.gif)

 ## Understanding ROI (Region of Interest)